cucumber-ltd/gitbook-plugin-snippet/README.md

 }
 ```

-## Whole files
+## Include entire file

-Let's say you have `some/file.rb`:
+Let's say you have a file `some/file.rb`:

 ```ruby
 puts "hello"
 ```

-You can slurp that into a Markdown file:
+You can include its contents in a document as follows:

     Look at this code: